-In our seriously comprehensive look at grill mats, we’ll not only tell you what they are and how they’re used, but we’ll also tell you how to tell a good one from a not-so-good one.
+In this comprehensive review of the best grill mats, we’ll not only tell you what they are and how they’re used, but also how to tell a good one from a not-so-good one.

-Our detailed buyer’s guide will help you along, but not before we hit you with our top seven choices, found during our search for the best grill mat in 2021.
+Our detailed buyer’s guide will help you along, but not before we hit you with our top seven choices, found during our search for the best grill mats.

 We’ve made sure to cover suitable mats for all sizes and shapes of grill, including round!
 They’re worth a look, because the best outdoor griddles cost a pretty penny, and these mats can work just as well for a tiny fraction of the cost.